platomav/MEAnalyzer/README.md

 ## **A. About ME Analyzer**

 ME Analyzer is a tool which parses Intel Engine firmware images from the Converged Security Management Engine, Converged Security Trusted Execution Engine, Converged Security Server Platform Services, Management Engine, Trusted Execution Engine & Server Platform Services families.
 It can be used by end-users who are looking for all relevant firmware information such as Family, Version, Release, Type, Date, SKU, Platform etc. It is capable of detecting new/unknown firmware, checking firmware health, Updated/Outdated status and many more.
-ME Analyzer is also a powerful Engine firmware research analysis tool with multiple structures which allow, among others, full parsing and unpacking of Converged Security Engine (CSE) firmware, Flash Partition Table (FPT) & Boot Partition Descriptor Table (BPDT/IFWI), advanced Size detection etc. Moreover, with the help of its extensive database, ME Analyzer is capable of uniquely categorizing all supported Engine firmware as well as check for any firmware which have not been stored at the Intel Engine Firmware Repositories yet.
+ME Analyzer is also a powerful Engine firmware research analysis tool with multiple structures which allow, among others, full parsing and unpacking of Converged Security Engine (CSE) firmware, Flash Partition Table (FPT), Boot Partition Descriptor Table (BPDT/IFWI), CSE Layout Table (LT), advanced Size detection etc. Moreover, with the help of its extensive database, ME Analyzer is capable of uniquely categorizing all supported Engine firmware as well as check for any firmware which have not been stored at the Intel Engine Firmware Repositories yet.

 #### **A1.
 ME Analyzer Features**

-- Supports all Engine firmware Families (CS)ME 2-12, (CS)TXE 1-4, (CS)SPS 1-4
+- Supports all Engine firmware Families (CS)ME 2-12, (CS)TXE 0-4, (CS)SPS 1-4
 - Supports all types of firmware images (Engine Regions, SPI/BIOS etc)
 - Detection of Family, Version, SKU, Date, Revision, Platform etc info
 - Detection of Production, Pre-Production, ROM-Bypass etc Releases